DarkMasquerader/Data-Analysis-Project-1/README.md

     - Console (Sony, Nintendo, Xbox)
     - Mobile (Android, iOS)

+- Unfortunately, modbile and console privates are very conservative with informtion they make available, includitng historical
+    - Unfortunate as i believe mobile is ideal platofrm for this research

 - Primary focus is Steam, due to the level of granularity and historical data available from steamcharts, a user-managed site, providing data such as ... over a long duration

-- Sony considered
-    - Ability to sort by downloads and current popularity
-    - Less granular details
-    - Inclusion depend on findings from primary dataset

-- Remaining platforms do not provide a means of obtaining the data needed, as they are likely kept as 'business secrets'

-- Working with very limited, and biased dataset, as different platforms are known to have differnt habbits and cultures
+- Working with a limited, and biased dataset, as different platforms are known to have differnt habbits and cultures
     - Successful game genres
     - Likelihood to pay for game or pay full price for games